cjlee112/pygr/doc/rest/reference/sqlgraph.rst

 closely mirrors how users are likely to access the data, this performance gain will have relatively little cost in terms of memory wasted on loading rows that the user will not need.

+Note that iteration will by default be ordered by *clusterKey*.
+You may override this by specifying your own *orderBy* argument.

 Also provides a few convenience methods: